-Lead exposure can cause serious health problems, especially for pregnant women and young children.
+Lead exposure can cause serious health problems for all age groups, especially pregnant people and young children.

-To address this issue, Denver Water has launched the Lead Reduction Program, which was approved in December 2019 by the Environmental Protection Agency and Colorado Department of Public Health and Environment.
+To address this issue, Denver Water launched the Lead Reduction Program, which was approved in December 2019 by the Environmental Protection Agency and Colorado Department of Public Health and Environment.